-Children have feeding problems for a variety of reasons, including oral-motor delays, behavior problems, and medical complications.
-Often, feeding difficulties are related to several factors at once.
-Our team approach allows for evaluation of behavioral, medical, and oral-motor concerns while providing your family with ongoing nutritional counseling at the same time.
+Children have feeding problems for a variety of reasons, including oral motor delays, behavior problems, sensory concerns, and medical complications.
+Often, feeding difficulties are related to several factors.
+Our team approach allows for evaluation of behavioral, medical, and oral motor concerns while providing your family with ongoing nutritional counseling at the same time.

 Our Team Approach

-- Assesses sensory and oral motor skills related to feeding
+- Assesses sensory, fine motor, and oral motor skills related to feeding

 - Provides education on improving oral sensory skills (taste, feel, smell)